Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 REFLECT STUDIO

-A music studio chain originating from Nagoya, with Shinsakae (12 rooms) and Imaike (7 rooms) branches.
-Individual practice from 740 yen/hour, band practice from 1,480 yen/hour—top-class pricing in Nagoya.
-All rooms have large mirrors and adjustable lighting; equipment includes Marshall JCM2000/900, ROLAND JC-120, AMPEG/HARTKE, and more.
-The Shinsakae branch is in an area packed with live houses, making transitions from rehearsal to shows convenient.
+A music studio chain originating in Nagoya with branches in Shinei (12 rooms) and Imaike (7 rooms).
+Individual practice starts at 740 yen/hour, band practice at 1,480 yen/hour—among the cheapest rates in Nagoya.
+All rooms feature large mirrors and adjustable lighting, with high-quality equipment including Marshall JCM2000/900, ROLAND JC-120, and AMPEG/HARTKE.
+The Shinei branch is in an area dense with live houses, making the transition from rehearsal to performance convenient.

 - Official Website: reflectstudio.jp